autoblocksai/python-sdk/README.md

 messages = [
   {
     "role": "system",
     "content": "You are a helpful assistant.
-You answer questions about a software product named Acme."
+You answer questions about a software product named Acme.", },
-  },
   {
     "role": "user",
-    "content": "How do I sign up?"
+    "content": "How do I sign up?",
-  }
+  },
 ]
 request_params = dict(
   model="gpt-3.5-turbo",